-I assembled a mini telescope/finder out of some leftover Chinese junk.
-Perhaps something will be useful to someone in terms of parts.
+Made a mini telescope/finder out of leftover Chinese parts.
+Maybe something will be useful to you too.

 (Autotranslated with www.DeepL.com/Translator)

 The achromat 60/360 cost about $5.
 The outer diameter of the lens is 62 mm, the light diameter is 60 mm.
-The lens frame has an outer diameter of 67 mm, so it will not fit just for binky.
-The illumination, as stated blue single-layer.
-But as it turned out the inner surfaces are not enlightened, only the two outer surfaces.
+The lens holder has an outer diameter of 67 mm, so it will not good for bino.
+The coating, as stated blue single-layer.
+But as it turned out the inner surfaces are not coated, only the two outer surfaces.

 200 microns: complete ring - spherical aberration greatly overcorrected, the intrafocal is cloudy, the ring is almost invisible.

 450 ring of thick cardboard - recorrected, blurred rings in intrafocal.

 1050 two rings of cardboard - badly undercorrected, here already extrafocal completely cloudy.